lavalink-devs/youtube-source/README.md

 > [!NOTE]
-> A `poToken` is not a silver bullet, and currently it only applies to requests made via the `WEB` client.
+> A `poToken` is not a silver bullet, and currently it only applies to requests made via the `WEB` & `WEBEMBEDDED` client.
 > You do not need to specify a `poToken` if using OAuth, and vice versa.

 Specifying the token is as simple as doing: